 Furnishing the patio area

-The patio is one of the most important areas to relax in, entertain friends and spend time enjoying your garden.
-If you want to invest in some new furniture then you’ve got a number of styles to choose from – anything from beautiful hard and soft woods to stylish aluminium to robust brass.
+The patio is one of the most important areas to relax in, entertain friends and spend time enjoying your garden landscape.
+If you want to invest in some new furniture then you’ve got a number of styles to choose from – anything from beautiful hard and soft woods to stylish aluminum to robust brass.
 The good news is that the prices are now low enough for you to buy high-quality pieces to compliment your garden theme, and full sets include a table, chairs and even a parasol for some much-needed shade.
 Remember to carefully consider the size of your patio furniture for the space you have and if you’re looking for eco-friendly then go for recyclable products.
 This includes hand-woven chair covers and cushions.

 Finding the perfect bench

 Garden benches are another fine addition to a garden, especially if they’re situated beneath a shady tree during the hot summer months.
 You can now purchase eco-friendly versions molded from recycled plastic, which makes this product both waterproof and portable.
 The good news is that the recycled benches have been constructed to give the appearance of wood, and the grain effect is extremely realistic.
-These durable benches come in a variety of styles, including curved four-seaters which can be placed around the trunk of a tree.
+These durable wooden benches come in a variety of styles, including curved four-seaters which can be placed around the trunk of a tree.